Cargill/splinter-docs/community/planning/circuit_disband.md

 Abandoning a circuit is an alternative route to disbanding a circuit.
 A node may choose to abandon a circuit to disable the circuit's networking from their node's perspective.
 Other circuit members will then be unable to send the abandoning node any messages over the abandoned circuit.
+More information can be found in the [Circuit Abandon](
+{% link community/planning/circuit_abandon.md %}) feature document.
+Disbanding,
-Disbanding, when compared to abandoning, is a safe operation as it requires all members to agree before a circuit is completely removed from the network.
+when compared to abandoning, is a safe operation as it requires all members to agree before a circuit is completely removed from the network.
 Once a circuit has been disbanded, it is only available locally.
-This means it has had it’s networking capability removed, but the circuit and any service data remains in state.
+This means it has had its networking capability removed, but the circuit and any service data remains in state.